Tips for Mesh

-Watch this video and read the explanation below carefully before you start cleaning this delicate material.
+Watch this video & read the explanation below carefully to avoid mistakes.

 Sneakers are rarely made of a single material, so it's essential to understand the care your shoes require.
 For a comprehensive series of cleaning tutorials, click here .